TipsTop, Main, Index

 In the next few lines we build parameter list that will be passed to ::SpiceGenTcl::Device constructor:

-lappend paramList "model [dget $arguments model] -posnocheck" dict for {paramName value} $arguments { if {$paramName ni {model}} { lappend paramList "$paramName $value" } }
+lappend params [list model [dget $arguments model] -posnocheck] dict for {paramName value} $arguments { if {$paramName ni {model name p n}} { lappend params [list $paramName $value] } }

 The last but not the least is step of passing arguments to ::SpiceGenTcl::Device constructor:

 .
-So, we pass string n$name
+So, we pass string n[dget $arguments name]

 as device name, n